cctbx/cctbx_project/simtbx/diffBragg/README.md

 <img src="https://user-images.githubusercontent.com/2335439/136640765-d2d0b274-cd0c-4613-9ea8-42e2f497a418.png" />
 </p>

-These new numbers indicate a more accurate model, owing to the fact that we used a polychromatic spectra.
+These new numbers indicate a more accurate model, owing to the fact that we used a polychromatic energy spread.
 In fact these numbers represent the best we can do when we know our detector geometry perfectly.
 This time, the command took 200 seconds to process, as more photon energies were simulated per shot.

 ## Output files

 In addition to the files provided by `stills_process`, `hopper_process` creates some output data.

+<a name="pandas"></a>
 ### pandas dataframes
 For every refined shot, a single-row pandas frame is written containing the model information for that shot.
 A combined multi-row pandas frame is written for the entire processing run, provided it terminates successfully.
 This is written directly to the stills process output folder.
 If the processing terminates prematurely, then you will need to create this file yourself, however it's simply done: